Martamm13/Martamm13/README.md

 I’m a GIS Technician with experience in network planning, data analysis, and tools development.
 I focus on improving workflows, automating processes, and ensuring data quality in design and infrastructure projects.
 I enjoy working with CAD, GIS, and Visio while exploring development and data analysis to enhance efficiency and decision-making.

 Technical Skills: CAD | Visio | GIS | GComms | Excel
-Development & Data Analysis: Learning and applying skills in automation, scripting, and data processing
+Development & Data Analysis: Learning and applying skills in automation, scripting, and data processing.

 **Certifications & Training:** <br>
 Coursera (2024): Google Data Analytics <br>